Updating Managed Servers

 XenCenter issues notifications about available XenServer updates in the Updates tab on the Notifications view.
 Updates to XenServer can be delivered as one of the following types of update:

-- Hotfixes, which contain bug fixes for one or more specific issues.
-Hotfixes are provided for XenServer releases in the Long Term Service Release (LTSR) and Current Release (CR) streams and for earlier supported releases that are not part of either stream.
-The availability of these hotfixes depends on the your XenServer or license.
-For more information, see the XenServer Licensing FAQ.
+Hotfixes , which contain bug fixes for one or more specific issues.
+Hotfixes are provided for XenServer releases in the Long Term Service Release (LTSR) and Current Release (CR) streams and for earlier supported releases that are not part of either stream

-- Cumulative Updates, which contain accumulated bug fixes.
-Cumulative Updates are provided for XenServer releases in the LTSR stream and are available only to Citrix Customer Success Services customers.
-For more information, see the XenServer Licensing FAQ.
+- Cumulative Updates , which contain previously released hotfixes and may contain support for new guests and hardware.
+Cumulative Updates are provided for XenServer releases in the LTSR stream and are available only to customers with an active Citrix Customer Success Services account.

 This topic contains information about applying XenServer updates to your managed servers.
 You must pay careful attention to the release note that is published with each update.
 Each update might have unique installation instructions, particularly with regard to preparatory and post-update operations.
 Some updates might only be available to licensed users or to Customer Success Services customers.